mcaceresb/tablefill/README.md

 - [ ] Finish writing the documentation for the project.
 - [ ] Update unit testing (tests are mostly copy/paste from the original tablefill).
-- [ ] Build into a proper Python package.
 - [ ] Look into doxygen.

 License